Integrity, and Cleaning Up

 It is this: Honor your word.
 And when you can’t, clean up the mess.

-I first heard it put quite this way when I went to work for ITX.
+I first heard it put quite this way when I went to work for ITX (Thanks, Ralph).
 My Dad used to say, “If you say it, do it.”
 When I was a kid, I played Pop Warner football.
-While I was an OK athlete, I was small, and as I got older the other other kids got bigger faster than I, and I started getting knocked around pretty good on the gridiron.
+While I was an OK athlete, I was small, and as I got older the other other kids got bigger and faster than I, and I started getting knocked around pretty good on the field.
 After one particularly physical game, I told Dad I wanted to quit football and play soccer.

 Dad said, “You started a season, and you’re going finish it.
 Not because I want to see you get hurt, but because you made a commitment to your team.”
 That was one of my first lessons in integrity and accountability.
 I finished the football season and then switched to soccer the following Fall.

 So what does in mean to honor your word?
-In my world of account management, and even in the larger business world and in life, it means cultivating the ability to understand someone’s need, be it a client or team member or family member, and making a reasonable and agreed upon commitment to provide something of value (a deliverable, task completion, a group of tasks, or whatever) to meet that need by an agreed upon deadline.
+In my world of working with clients directly, and even in the larger business world and in life, it means cultivating the ability to understand someone’s need, be it a client or team member or family member, and making a reasonable and agreed upon commitment to provide something of value (a deliverable, task completion, a group of tasks, or whatever) to meet that need by an agreed upon deadline.

 To take Dad’s decree one step further, “do what you say you’re going to do when you say you’re going to do it.”